Haveadream1/calculator/README.md

 [The Odin Project](https://www.theodinproject.com/)

 ## TODO:
+- disale the operators +, /, * at the begining of each new calcul
 - Display error messages for unauthorized operations:
   - Multiple operators
   - Missing operand (e.g., 1+)